The Doctor of Nursing Practice program at the Johns Hopkins School of Nursing is accredited by the:

 The DNP Executive Track/Master of Business Administration is a dual degree post-master’s program that is designed for students to gain the knowledge, skills, and abilities to lead cross-professional teams in the improvement and provision of informed quality health care while gaining fundamental business skills.

 The 67-credit dual degree DNP Executive/MBA Track is offered in a convenient executive-style format, integrating on-site immersions with online and virtual learning experiences.
 The dual program is offered by the Johns Hopkins School of Nursing and the Johns Hopkins Carey Business School.
 The program can be completed in nine semesters of study.
+For a dual degree, all coursework must be completed before either degree is awarded.

 The DNP Executive/MBA is designed for nurses involved in an advanced nursing practice role including but not limited to: